roberthaney/python_data_science_basics/README.md

 # python_objects
-Code on object basics from Python for Data Science
+Code on basic principles and methods from Python for Data Science